COLSSolc/backend-master-lokdonSKI/README.md

 6. main.cpp (this takes care of the implementation we desire)

-# OBJECTIVE:

-To show that there is a cryptographic approach that fits into the ideal quantum cryptography.
-Lattice basis is just an image of what is already there.
-A low cost, pervasive and high entropy that increases AES capacity to roughly 10 times.
-Thereby, mitigates the effects of post-quantum breaches.

-ADVANTAGES OF THE NEW APPROACH or AXIOMS:
+# ADVANTAGES OF THE NEW APPROACH or AXIOMS:

 1. GF 2^p where p =< 8; -> GF 2^p, where p !<8 && p > 8 || 00 (or goes to infinity).